Janis (1993 album)

 Janis is a compilation album by Janis Joplin, released in 1993.
-The album features a broad overview of her career from her very first recording in December 1962, to the last songs she recorded during the sessions for Pearl just a few days before her death in October 1970.
+The album features a broad overview of her career from her first recording in December 1962 to the last songs that she recorded during the sessions for Pearl just a few days before her death in October 1970.

 Critical reception

-Janis was voted the seventh best reissue of 1993 in The Village Voice's annual Pazz & Jop critics poll; Robert Christgau—the poll's supervisor—called it "a smart, audiowise set that not only gets Joplin's achievement right but helps us understand it".
+Janis was voted the seventh-best reissue of 1993 in The Village Voice's annual Pazz & Jop critics poll.
+Robert Christgau, the poll's supervisor, called the album "a smart, audiowise set that not only gets Joplin's achievement right but helps us understand it".